 1. Save Time and Money

 In the words of Benjamin Franklin (and many others since): Time is money.
 Whether you have 300 employees or 3, processing payroll in-house can take up a huge chunk of time.
 The attention to detail it requires to avoid any payroll errors can make it quite a grueling task.
 Processors are required to double check their work, key in large amounts of data, and stay on top of any new FLSA (Fair Labor Standards Act) laws or regulations put in place.
 Consider the time it takes each pay period to calculate payroll, print, sign and distribute paychecks or stubs, generate important reports for your accounting team, and prepare and remit payroll taxes and returns.
-By outsourcing, you can cut the time it takes to process each week and give your payroll processor the chance to focus on more important tasks.
+By outsourcing payroll, you can cut the time it takes to process each week and give your payroll processor the chance to focus on more important tasks.

 2. Enhance your Data Security